AnanyaCherukuri05/Follow_along_projects/README.md

 - Add authentication to secure user-specific cart data.
 - Enhance cart UI to allow quantity updates and removals directly from the cart page.

+## Milestone 19: Cart Page UI & Quantity Management

+### Project Overview

+This milestone focuses on building the *cart page UI* and implementing functionality to increase or decrease product quantity within the cart.

+### Key Achievements

+- *Cart Page UI:* Designed and developed a frontend page to display cart products.
+- *Quantity Control:* Added + and - buttons to adjust product quantity.
+- *Backend Integration:* Created an API endpoint to update product quantity in the cart.
+- *Improved User Experience:* Enabled users to manage their cart directly from the UI.

+### Future Enhancements

+- Implement a persistent cart across user sessions.
+- Add a "Remove from Cart" button for individual products.
+- Introduce stock validation to prevent over-purchasing.

+## Milestone 20: Profile Page Implementation

+### Project Overview

+This milestone focuses on building the *profile page UI* and implementing a backend endpoint to fetch and display user data.

+### Key Achievements

+- *Profile Page UI:* Designed and developed a frontend profile page to display user details.
+- *User Data Fetching:* Created an API endpoint to retrieve user data using email.
+- *Displayed User Information:* Shown profile photo, name, and email in a dedicated section.
+- *Address Management:* Displayed user addresses with an option to add a new address.
+- *Improved User Experience:* Provided a structured view of user information and an intuitive way to manage addresses.

+### Future Enhancements

+- Implement authentication to secure user data.
+- Allow users to edit their profile information.
+- Enable multiple address management with default selection.